 - Paw Prints is a creative writing publication that is published each spring and sold at a nominal cost. - Cavalcade is our yearbook, issued at the end of each school year.
-Students may purchase a yearbook during registration, at the start of school, and throughout the school year in the yearbook room.
+Students may purchase a yearbook throughout the school year.
+Please see the yearbook purchasing information on the Clovis High website at chs.cusd.com